Orahov Do & Slano Border Crossing

 Operational Details

 This checkpoint connects the Ravno Municipality of Bosnia and Herzegovina with Croatia’s Dubrovnik-Neretva County.
-It is a minor, local crossing, and it is absolutely essential to verify its operational status and hours before attempting this route.
-It may not be open 24/7 and could be subject to seasonal closures or restrictions.
+It is a minor, local crossing, open 24/7 (extended temporarily per Joint Commission decisions through at least Oct 2025, with status confirmed), though it is absolutely essential to verify live via official sources before attempting this route due to its remoteness.
+It may be subject to seasonal/weather restrictions.
 It is intended strictly for passenger cars.
 The road leading to it is very narrow, winding, and steep in places, suitable only for confident drivers in smaller vehicles.
-It is not a shortcut; it is an exploration of the deep hinterland, a route for those who are not on a schedule and are looking for an authentic, off-the-beaten-path experience.
+It is not a shortcut; it is an exploration of the deep hinterland, a route for those who are not on a schedule and are looking for an authentic, off-the-beaten-path experience; traffic extremely light with minimal reported waits.

 A History of the Dubrovnik Republic’s Frontier